-Up to 8 semester credits beyond the master's degree may be transferred from a recognized educational institution upon approval of the student's guidance committee and the Dean of the College of Education.
+Up to 8 credits may be transferred from a recognized educational institution upon approval of the program faculty, student's guidance committee, and the Dean of the College of Education.
+Should courses be waived, other courses would be substituted to ensure that the program remains 60 credits.
+See course waiver form in Appendix D.